enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/threejs-webglrenderer.md

 - read pixel data from render target into buffer
 - parameters
-  - renderTarget
-  - x
-  - y
+  - renderTarget:
+  - x: x coordinate of the left top corner of the area to read
+  - y: y coordinate of the left top corner of the area to read
-  - width
+  - width: width of the area to read
-  - height
+  - height: height of the area to read
   - buffer
+    - read pixel data into buffer
+    - `Uint8Array` type is supported in all cases
   - activeCubefaceIndex